keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 * Similarly to how our DNA genome and that of our parents and siblings are alike, virus genomes that largely contain the same mutations are more closely related than those containing many distinct ones.

 * The example shows viral genomes isolated in Africa.
 Remember, whenever we see a new branch (shown in yellow) emerging from a vertical line (shown in blue), it means a mutation has occurred.
-Hoover your mouse over the branch to see which nucleotide of the code has mutated.
+Hover your mouse over the branch to see which nucleotide of the code has mutated.

 * We see that the genomes UG008 and UG014 from Uganda are closer relatives to each other than to 1565_S13 from Ghana.
-We can now speculate that the mutation that gave rise to the yellow branch has emerged in Uganda.
+We can now speculate that the mutation that gave rise to the yellow branch emerged in Uganda.

-* However, it is also possible that this mutation has emerged in another country, where it was never sequenced, but introduced to Uganda multiple times.
+* However, it is also possible that this mutation emerged in another country, where it was never sequenced, but introduced to Uganda multiple times.

 # [Mutational rate of SARS-CoV-2 compared to other viruses](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav20?d=tree&l=clock&p=full)